BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I was originally planning on just using HTML & CSS to make this site.
 After reading the challenge notes, I decided to use this project as an opportunity to play with Bootstrap.
 The website itself is very simple because of that reason.
 The challenge with the Bootstrap is when my footer kept trying to rise up along with some of my sections.
 I tried changing the class names, but the best way which worked for me was just closing the container div tag.
 Once I closed my first container div tag, the footer stayed at the bottom of the page.

 **Link(s) to work**: [30 Days 30 Sites Book/Author](https://codepen.io/BritishPandaChick/full/RLgbpe/)

+### Day 44: September 29, 2017

+**Today's Progress**: Edit resume website project from Codeacademy HTML & CSS section.

+**Thoughts** I added some structure tags to the HTML to keep different areas organized (i.e. footer, header, sections).
+I added the copyright info at the bottom of the web page.
+On the stylesheet, I played around with the style especially the dimensions for the width and height.
+I changed the font sizes, colors, and font families.
+Added margins and position to some of the sections.

+**Link(s) to work**: [Codeacademy Resume Website](https://codepen.io/BritishPandaChick/full/zBYqzm/)